rpolicastro/chip_downsampling/README.md

 Calculating FRiP for ChIP-seq or ChEC-seq data at various downsampled read numbers.

 # About
-This workflow uses software from a conda environment to downsample reads, call peaks, and then get number of reads in peaks.
+This workflow uses software from a containerized conda environment to downsample reads, call peaks, and then get number of reads in peaks.
 This information is useful in assessing background signal, as well as sequencing saturation for ChIP-seq and ChEC-seq samples.

 # Getting Started